ETIMC/Report/typst/sections/Sprint 1.typ

 */
 To address usability requirements 4 (Feedback), 11 (Engaging), and 12 (Cheap) as listed in @table:usabilityRequirements, a display was incorporated into the design.
 The selected component was the Pico Display Pack 2.0, which is based on the ST7789 display driver.
 This particular display was chosen for its compatibility with the Picos used in the project, its compact physical dimensions, and cost-effectiveness, thereby supporting the project's goal of maintaining affordability.

 Initial testing was carried out using example code provided by Adafruit for the display.
-The code was successfully flashed onto the Pico and produced a "Hello World" output directly on the display itself as seen in @fig:helloworlddisplay.
+The code was successfully flashed onto a Pico 2 and produced a "Hello World" output directly on the display itself as seen in @fig:helloworlddisplay.

 #figure(
   image("../images/hello-world-display.jpeg", height: 20%),